Outstanding payload and towing capacity from this surprisingly refined pickup

 The Musso falls into insurance groups from 42 to 43D (out of a possible 50), which is on the high side.

-Another drawback, depending on your location, is that SsangYong only has 60 dealers nationwide.
+Another drawback, depending on your location, is that SsangYong only has 65 dealers nationwide (as of October 2020).
 They’re usually rural, and there are plans to expand this to around 90, but for now you may have to travel a bit.

 Of course, the major advantage of a pickup over an SUV as a business car is the tax relief they qualify for.
 It’s a flat rate for both private and company car drivers, and will almost certainly work out cheaper than a similarly appointed SUV.